Well, following my previous post on staples, which also explains about finishes in both Stainless Steel and Galvanized.

 Quick note – you’ll notice as the gauge number increases, the thickness decreases.
 Even after all my many years in the industry, it still gets confusing!!!

-21 Gauge BradsNow let’s step up the ladder to the 21 Gauge Brad (0.84mm in diameter) These are sometimes referred to as Micro Brads with a very slight head and again are most suitable for beadings and mouldings.
-The slight head just gives that extra bit of holding power that the headless pin lacks.
-Sizes available from 15mm – 30mm Take a look at the following video for a visual comparison.
+21 Gauge BradsStarting with the 21 Gauge Brad (0.84mm in diameter) These are sometimes referred to as Micro Brads with a very slight head and again are most suitable for beadings and mouldings.
+The slight head just gives that extra bit of holding power that a headless pin lacks (more of those at the end).
+Sizes vary from 15mm – 30mm Take a look at the following video for a visual comparison.

-15 Gauge Angled Brads The largest Brads available on our range (1.9mm in diameter) are the D Head Angled 15G Brads.
+15 Gauge Angled Brads The largest Brads available and are 1.9mm in diameter, these are are the D Head Angled 15 Gauge Brads.

 They’re sometimes referred to as a D Head Brad, Inclined Finish Nailor DA Brad.
-Not as common as the 16 Gauge but has it’s uses and is popular for the clean visual finish of the head.
+Not as common as the 16 Gauge but has it’s used and is popular for the clean visual finish of the head.
 Available from 25mm to 64mm.

 I once read that the gauge is equal to the number of nails per inch which really doesn’t add up (ahem – much like my payslip) but thinking on that line, the more pins to the inch, the finer the pin.

 Food for thought maybe?…………Less is sometimes more.
-Well, I could continue into the various types of nails for heavier duty nailing, but enough for now. look out for this majestic piece of information in a future enlightening post.
+Well, I could continue into the various types of nails for heavier duty nailing, but enough for now. lookout for this majestic piece of information in a future enlightening post.
 Here’s looking to your next Holy Grail.

-Meanwhile as and when you need an air, electric or gas tool.
+Meanwhile as and when you need air, electric or gas tool.
 Staples or Nails then you know where to get your stocks.
 Here at My Tool Kit.

 Comments will be approved before showing up.